 Is Exness's zero-cut system applied on a per-account basis?

-Yes, Exness’s zero-cut system is applied on a per-account basis.
-Balances in other accounts within the same account will not be used to cover a negative balance in one account.
-By practicing proper risk management, you can minimize risk while enjoying high-return trading.
+Yes, Exness’s Zero Cut System is applied on a per-account basis.
+Balances in other accounts within the same account will not be used to cover a negative balance in a specific account.
+By practicing proper risk management, you can enjoy high-return trading while minimizing your risk.

 Read more